kintrix007/dotfiles/README.md

-# Dotfiles a la kintrix007
+# Dotfiles

 ## Purpose

-Like most people, I do not want to redo the configuration of all the software I use, so instead I decided to make my dotfiles public.
-This way it is super easy to set up a new computer the way I like it, because I can just clone my dotfiles repo and that includes every config I want.
+Sync configs between machines.

+I decided to make this repo public because:

+- This way it is super easy to get my configs on a new machine
+- Someone else might be able to learn something from it? idk

-## Plans
+## TODO

-Currently, all the symlinks are put into place by my (very crude) custom script, `install.sh`.
-While this does work and allows quite a bit of personalization with regards to the installation process, I wanna explore GNU `stow` as an alternative.
-Coincidentally, my install script already does something very similar to GNU `stow`, so maybe it would be possible to get rid of all the custom scripting and use it as a pre-existing solution.
+- Look into a tool to put the symlinks in place for me

+Currently, all the symlinks are put into place by my a custom script:
+`install.sh`.
+While this is very extensible, GNU `stow` is tried and tested.
+Maybe I could get the same done without maintaining a Bash script?